lcpp-org/RustBCA/README.md

 Without optional features, rustBCA should compile with cargo on Windows, MacOS, and Linux systems.
 HDF5 has been tested on Windows, but HDF5 1.10.6 must be used. [rcpr](https://github.com/drobnyjt/rcpr), the Rust adaptive Chebyshev Proxy Rootfinder with automatic subdivision and polynomial rootfinder package, has not yet been successfully compiled on Windows.
 However, it can be compiled on Windows Subsystem for Linux (WSL) and likely on Ubuntu for Windows or Cygwin.

+# Installation

 Manual Dependences:
-* `rustup`, the Rust toolchain
+* [rustup](https://rustup.rs), the Rust toolchain (includes cargo, the Rust package manager, rustc, the Rust compiler, and more).

 Automatic Dependencies:
 * see [Cargo.toml](https://github.com/lcpp-org/RustBCA/blob/master/Cargo.toml) for a complete list

 Optional Dependencies:
 * HDF5 libraries
-* `rcpr`: https://github.com/drobnyjt/rcpr (will be automatically installed when built with `--features cpr_rootfinder`)
-* If building with rcpr, cmake _must_ be installed to build the LAPACK/BLAS backend of ndarray-linalg
+* `rcpr`: https://github.com/drobnyjt/rcpr the CPR and polynomial rootfinder, required for using attractive-repulsive interaction potentials such as Lennard-Jones or Morse, requires the following to be installed:
+  * gcc
+  * build-essential
+  * cmake
+  * gfortran
+  * liblapack-dev
+  * libblas-dev
+  * liblapacke-dev
 * Python 3.6+
 * Numpy, Matplotlib, toml, Shapely, scipy